Networking: Connecting with Others

 Because you will be managing multiple contacts at a given time, it is important to stay organized:

-• Create a spreadsheet with each contact’s name
+- Create a spreadsheet with each contact’s name.

-• Track outcome of the exchange
+- Track the outcome of the meeting or email exchange.